andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Due to not being easily scalable horizontally for write operations, the database layer of PostgreSQL and Active Record often became a bottleneck.
 The team relied on vertically scaling the single primary server instance through Christmas of 2024.

-The largest machine available for RDS on AWS is currently the 48x family (192 vCPU, 1.5 TB RAM).
-Even with that jumbo sized instance, the platform had reliability issues at peak load on Christmas 2024, driving a need to re-design for reliability improvements before Christmas 2025.
+The largest instance available for RDS at the time was the 48x family (192 vCPU, 1.5 TB RAM).
+Even with that jumbo-sized instance, the platform had reliability issues at peak load on Christmas 2024, driving a need to re-design for reliability improvements before Christmas 2025.

-To handle greater levels of peak traffic reliably, the team decided to introduce a type of sharding using multiple primary databases.
-Several sharding approaches were considered.
+To handle greater levels of peak traffic reliably, the team decided to introduce application-level sharding using multiple primary databases.
+Several alternative approaches were considered.
 One goal was to leverage the existing code as much as possible, with minimal changes, and control the sharding distribution from the application level.

-Another choice was whether to shard at the table row level, meaning distributing the rows among multiple same-schema copies of the database, or to move "whole tables" (all rows) to their own DB.
+Another choice was whether to do traditional sharding at the row level, which distributes rows across multiple instances with databases having the same schema.

 Fortunately Ruby on Rails was enhanced over more than 15 years of development to support the needs of mature, scaled-up platforms with billions of rows and terabytes of data, with patterns but also flexibility.
 A couple of key capabilities could be used to accommodate either strategy.